LoginRadius/engineering-portal/content/user-authentication-react-application/index.md

 ### Add Login to your react application

 We will use an API framework to call LoginRadius APIs for authentication.
-Create new file **LoginPage.js** and add the following code.
+Create a new file **LoginPage.js**, and add the following code.
 ```javascript
     import  React, { useState } from  "react";
     const  lrconfig = {